 Raman Spectroscopy

-Virtually all of our stages are compatible with Microscope based Raman systems.
-The heating and freezing stages in the temperature range from < -195°C to 1500°C all now come fitted with quartz windows in the stage lid.
+Most of our stages are compatible with microscope-based Raman systems.
+The heating and freezing stages in the temperature range from < -195°C to 1500°C are all fitted with quartz windows in the stage lid.
+Please browse the stages by application or by your required temperature range.

 XploRA